remibet/wai-about-wai/_about/translating/getting-started-translating.md

 #### Initial setup

-- Log in to your existing GitHub account, or create one.
-[See GitHub section](#github)
+1. Log in to your existing GitHub account, or create one.
-- Get to the repository of the resource you will translate.
+2. Get to the repository of the resource you will translate.
   - Near the bottom of each page on the WAI website, there is a "Help improve this page" box.
 The middle button is "Fork & Edit in GitHub".
 That gets you to the repository.
-  - If you have followed the [recommended way](#translation-issue) to declare your intent, you can directly see that info in the GitHub issue.
+  - If you have followed the [recommended way](#translation-issue) to declare your intent, the link to the repository has been automatically added in the GitHub issue description.
-- You can directly work from there.
-When committing changes, a [forked repository {% include_cached external.html %}](https://docs.github.com/get-started/quickstart/fork-a-repo) will automatically be created.
-Alternatively, you can fork the repository first.
+3. You can directly work from there.
+When committing changes, a [forked repository {% include_cached external.html %}](https://docs.github.com/get-started/quickstart/fork-a-repo) (a duplication of the project that lets you make changes without affecting the original repository) will automatically be created.
+  - If you are familiar with GitHub, feel free to fork the repository first.

 #### Translate the resource

 - Refer to [Creating a Translation]({{ "/about/translating/guides/new-translation/" | relative_url }}) guide
 - If the page you are translating has videos, also refer to [Creating Video Subtitles/Descriptions]({{ "/about/translating/guides/video-subtitles/" | relative_url }})
 - Read the [Translating Guidance]({{ "/about/translating/guides/translation-guidance/" | relative_url }}).
+- Commit your changes.

 {% include excol.html type="end" %}